Henriette Nissen-Saloman

+Life

-Henriette Nissen-Saloman was born in Gothenburg on 12 March 1819 and died on 27 August 1879 in the German town of Bad Harzurg.
+Henriette Nissen-Saloman was born in Gothenburg and died in the German town of Bad Harzburg.
 She was a Swedish mezzo-soprano, singing teacher and creator of the important singing instruction book Škola pěnija.
-She was a contemporary of singer Jenny Lind and equally successful as her colleague, and alongside Lind being called "the nightingale" she received the nickname "the Swedish lark".
+She was a contemporary of singer Jenny Lind and equally successful as her colleague, and alongside Lind who was called "the nightingale", Henriette Nissen received the nickname "the Swedish lark".
 In 1870 she became a member of the Royal Swedish Academy of Music.

 Henriette Nissen's parents, wholesale merchant Jacob Simon Nissen and Sara Meyer, were of Jewish descent.
 Her childhood was coloured by the family's musical interests.
 The family's home became a focal point of their middle-class social circle within which there was often music making.
 Henriette Nissen exhibited musical talent at an early age and received her first singing lesson from the organist in the German Church in Gothenburg (also called Christinae Church), Georg Günther.
 At age 13 she garnered attention when she sang one of Donna Anna's arias from Mozart's Don Giovanni at a soirée.
 Her parents were eventually convinced by, among others, the Danish ballet master August Bournonville to allow their daughter to continue her music education.
 Between 1839 and 1843, Henriette Nissen was educated in Paris by Manuel García in singing, and by Frédéric Chopin in piano.

 In 1843 Henriette Nissen debuted at the Théâtre Italien in Paris in the role of Adalgisa in Bellini's Norma.
 Her second debut as Donna Elvira in Mozart's Don Giovanni was a huge success that resulted in her signing a three-year contract.
 Soon thereafter and with very short notice, she replaced an indisposed singer and debuted as Rosina in Rossinis's The Barber of Seville.
 This quick response confirmed her breakthrough.
 That same year, Henriette Nissen toured Sweden and performed a concert with Jenny Lind who had yet to make her international breakthrough.
-The concert was a success and the newspaper Freja put for the question of who was best, the internationally known Henriette Nissen, or the, as yet, little-known Swedish singer Jenny Lind.
+The concert was a success and the newspaper Freja posed the question who was best, the internationally known Henriette Nissen, or the, as yet, little-known Swedish singer Jenny Lind.

 In 1845 Henriette Nissen left Paris.
 She then began touring Europe, which lasted until 1859, traveling to Italy, Russia, England, and Germany and around Scandinavia.
 She sang on several prestigious stages including Covent Garden in London and the Imperial Ballet and Opera Theatre (also called the Mariinsky Theatre) in Saint Petersburg.
 She had roles in Donizetti's Anna Bolena and Lucia di Lammermoor, female leads in Bellini's I Puritani, Norma, La Sonnambula, Meyerbeer's Robert le diable (Robert the Devil), Rossini's Le siège de Corinthe (The Siege of Corinth) and the above named The Barber of Seville.
 Both Rossini and Donizetti responded very positively to Nissen.
 In Berlin the critic Ernst Kossak wrote that "If Jenny Lind is the nightingale, then Henriette Nissen is the lark".